 Most times when you install a fresh OS, quite a number of your PC functionalities become disabled.
-You might be unable to change your PC resolution to the higher resolutions and even when you are able to, it might not the right way.
+You might be unable to change your PC resolution to the higher resolutions and even when you are able to, it might not be the right way.
 Another function which might get affected is your network adapter driver.
 A driver to put simply is an interface that facilitates communication between the OS and the adapter (hardware).
 When the network adapter driver is not found by the OS, you will be unable to use the internet.

 This may be solved by either of these two methods.